Code-Institute-Submissions/HolidaysYa/README.md

 ### Features and responsiveness testing

+I have created the following check list to test the feautures and responsiveness:
+/mockups/checkList.docx

 ### Additional testing
 I have used development tools in Google Chrome to check how the website would look in different devices.
 In addition to that testing I have also asked friends and family to have a look at the website to let me know if everything looks fine on their browsers and devices.